moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 --- abstract

-This document describes the uses cases, requirements, and considerations that should be part of the design of a real-time media protocol over QUIC
+This document describes the uses cases, requirements, and considerations that should be form the design of the encapsulation of a real-time media transport protocol operating over QUIC {{RFC9000}}.
-{{RFC9000}}.

 --- note_Note_to_Readers